4th International Workshop on Agent Theories, Architectures and Languages

 Semantics for an Agent Communication Language

 We address the issue of semantics for an agent communication language.
-In particular, the specification and semantics of Knowledge Query Manipulation Language (KQML), and the logical architecture of KQML--speaking agents are investigated.
-KQML is a language and protocol to support communication between (intelligent) software agents.
-First, we present a new specification for the KQML language that corrects a number of outstanding problems.
-Then, based on ideas from speech act theory, we propose a semantic description for KQML that associates ``cognitive'' states of the agent with the use of the language's primitives (performatives).
-We use this approach to describe the semantics for the whole set of reserved KQML performatives.
-Building on the semantics, we devise the conversation policies, i.e., a formal description of how KQML performatives may be combined into KQML exchanges (conversations), using a Definite Clause Grammar.
-Finally, we present the code for a Prolog program that shows how the conversation policies can be incorporated in a software agent that speaks KQML.
+In particular, the semantics of Knowledge Query Manipulation Language (KQML) is investigated.
+KQML is a language and protocol to support communication between software agents.
+We present a semantic description for KQML that associates states of the agent with the use of the language's primitives (performatives).
+We have used this approach to describe the semantics for the whole set of reserved KQML performatives.
+Our research offers a method for a speech act theory-based semantic description of a language of communication acts.